AbrilKristenCoronado/Mythology-For-The-New/README.md

  -The goddess of fortune and prosperity -http://www.talesbeyondbelief.com/images/tyche-fortuna.jpg -
- -These are only a handful of the few gods and goddesses!
+ -These are only a handful of the gods and goddesses!